Preliminary Monthly Estimates

 The impact that COVID-19 had on motor-vehicle fatality trends was dramatic and distinctly different from previous recession periods.
 First, the impact on the number of deaths has occurred very rapidly; decreasing 3% in March 2020 and 17% in April 2020.
 Starting in June 2020, we saw trends rapidly reversing, with a 16% increase compared to the previous year.
 During the summer months of 2021, the rapid increase in the number of deaths plateaued, increasing only 1% on average per month.
-Now with the country reopened, March 2022 mileage is up 2.9% compared to 2021 and up 1.8% compared to pre-pandemic 2019.
-With the increasing mileage combined with an increase in deaths, the March 2022 death rate increased only 0.8% compared to March 2021.
+Currently, March 2023 mileage is up 0.6% compared to 2022.
+With the increase in mileage combined with a lower number of deaths, the March 2023 death rate decreased 10.9% compared to March 2022.

 - Data Table

-Death data from 1999 through 2020 are from NCHS.
-Preliminary death counts starting in 2021 are NSC estimates.
+Source: Death data from 1999 through 2021 are from the National Center for Health Statistics (NCHS).
+Preliminary death counts in 2022 and 2023 are National Safety Council (NSC) estimates.
 Motor-vehicle rates are based on mileage estimates from the Federal Highway Administration.
 Recession periods are from the National Bureau of Economic Research.